electricimp/imp-central-impt/TestingGuide.md

 );
 ```

 You create and manage the file with the [*Builder*](https://github.com/electricimp/Builder) variables manually.
 You may locate it anywhere.
-The file is specified when you [run the tests](TODO link).
+The file is specified when you [run the tests](#running-tests).

+#### Include From GitHub

+Source code / libraries from GitHub may be included in your test files by using the [Builder's include statement](https://github.com/electricimp/Builder#from-github).
+You should use it instead of the `#require` statement.

+For example: `#require "messagemanager.class.nut:2.0.0"` should be replaced with `@include "github:electricimp/MessageManager/MessageManager.class.nut@v2.0.0"`.

+There may be some limitations which you can overcome - see [here](#github-credentials).

 #### Builder Cache

 Builder cache is intended to improve the build time and reduce the number of requests to external resources.
 It is only possible to cache external libraries.
 Builder stores the cache in the `.builer-cache` folder inside the test project home.
 The cache is stored for up to 24 hours.

 Builder cache is disabled by default.
-It can be activated during test configuration [creation](TODO link) or [updating](TODO link).
-Also it is possible to specify whether the builder cache should be enabled or disabled when you [run the tests](TODO link).
+It can be activated during [test configuration creation or updating](#test-configuration).
+Also it is possible to specify whether the builder cache should be enabled or disabled when you [run the tests](#running-tests).

 ### External Commands